Graham · Glen Coe & Lochaber

 Croit Bheinn — common questions

-- Croit Bheinn is rated 4/5 (challenging) on the OutdoorSCOT scale.
-The standard route covers about 13km with 544m of ascent and takes most walkers 4-6 hours.
+- Croit Bheinn carries a 4/5 (challenging) grade on the OutdoorSCOT scale.
+Count on about 13km, 544m of ascent and a 4-6 hour day on the standard route.
 Terrain: Faint estate path in the glen for the first few kilometres, then bracken and tussock on the open hillside.

-- Where do I park for Croit Bheinn?
+- Where should I park to climb Croit Bheinn?

-- Standard parking is at NM805764 near Fort William.
+- Standard parking is at NM805764.
 Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.

 - The standard good-weather months for Croit Bheinn are May, June, July, August, September.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.